 1950s–1960s: Post-War Growth and Innovation

-1970s-1990s: The Rise of Super Tall Steel Structures
+1970s–1990s: The Rise of Super-Tall Steel Structures

-- 1970: World Trade Center (New York, USA, 410 meters)
+- 1970: World Trade Center (New York, USA, 410 meters) – The twin towers represented a breakthrough in tube-frame structural design, enhancing lateral stability and making record-breaking height achievable.

 4. The New Era of Steel Structure Buildings in the 21st Century